• Home

 Remember, the only thing you actually need (other than someone to marry you) is someone to marry you…:) The purpose of this post is to help you find someone (beyond me) to marry you.

 This is NOT a recommended list….I’ve NEVER seen ANY of these folks in action!
-But I do know that they can ALL legally marry you.
+But I do know how they are different from each other.
+And that they can ALL legally marry you.

 And please remember, my comments are strictly my own opinion.
 Use the links to do your own research.